cosmos/sdk-tutorials/hands-on-exercise/5-run-in-prod/index.md

 <div class="tm-overline tm-rf-1 tm-lh-title tm-medium tm-muted">See your chain in action</div>
 <h1 class="mt-4 mb-6">Run in Production</h1>

-After having developed your chain, now you'll take the next step to move your chain into production.
+After having developed your chain, now you will take the next step to move your chain into production.

 ![](./images/universe.svg)